nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### 9.1.
 Modify the channel declaration to take an input file through a parameter

 Here we introduce a new channel constructor, `Channel.fromPath()`, which has some built-in functionality for handling file paths.
+We're going to use that instead of the `Channel.of()` constructor we used previously:

+`greeting_ch = Channel.fromPath(params.input_file)`

-We're going to use that instead of the `Channel.of()` constructor we used previously.
-And since our goal is to read in the contents of a `.csv` file, we're going to add the `.splitCsv()` operator to make Nextflow process the file contents accordingly.
+Since our goal is to read in the contents of a `.csv` file, we're going to add the `.splitCsv()` operator to make Nextflow parse the file contents accordingly, as well as the `.flatten()` operator to turn the array element produced by `.splitCsv()` into a channel of individual elements.
+So the line becomes:

+`greeting_ch = Channel.fromPath(params.input_file).splitCsv().flatten()`

+And here it is in the context of the workflow body:

 _Before:_